drderkummer/Software-Engineering-Project/README.md

 * Bliss-to-Word-Translater
 * "Weekend"-Analyzer
+  * graphical Analysis of Alcohol-consumption
+  * graph is displaying Alcohol level of body at a certain time
+  * drink addable at everytime
+  * diffrent filter applyable:
+    * average over all drinking nights
+    * average over special week days
+    * max/min function
+  * possibility to add photos to a graph
 * Chalmers-Campus-Map
   * Step tracking using accelerometer, maby calories (or beers) burnt walking.
   * Import i-Cal schedule and get information about where to go